Lif-Platforms/Ringer-Client-Desktop/README.md

 </div>

 # 💬 Ringer-Client
-Ringer is a new cross platform messaging app for Windows, mac, and linux.
-It's currently in beta so bugs and querks are expected.
-To get the latest stable build please download the installer.
+Ringer is a new cross-platform messaging app for Windows, Mac, and Linux.
+It's currently in beta so bugs and quirks are expected.
+To get the latest stable build please download the [installer]("https://github.com/Lif-Platforms/Ringer-Client-Desktop/releases/latest/").

 <img src="https://github.com/Lif-Platforms/Ringer-Client-Desktop/blob/master/.github/Ringer-Mockup-1.png" alt="Ringer Mockup" style="width: 100%" />